Epacris robusta: Taxonomy and naming

+Epacris robusta was first formally described in 1868 by George Bentham in Flora Australiensis from specimens collected by Ferdinand von Mueller near the headwaters of the Genoa River.
+The specific epithet (robusta) means "hard" or "firm".

 Distribution and habitat

 This epacris grows in heath or rocky slopes at altitudes above 800 m in New South Wales and the Australian Capital Territory, but mainly south of the Tinderry Range.